halla/mazing/README.md

 ## Installation

+* Seems to be a bit broken now...
-* Haven't tried yet...
+*
 * git clone
+* assuming you have elixir and yarn installed...
-* the normal stuff... (mix deps.get, mix phx.server...)
+* the normal elixir stuff... (mix deps.get, mix phx.server...)
+* mazing/apps/mazing_ui/assets$ yarn install
 * see the running maze in your browser